Basil Cameron

-Basil Cameron, CBE (18 August 1884 – 26 June 1975) was an English conductor.
+Basil Cameron CBE (18 August 1884 – 26 June 1975) was an English conductor.

 Early career

 He was born Basil George Cameron Hindenberg at 34 Waylen Street, Reading, the son of a German immigrant family.
 His father, Frederick Clementz Hindenberg, was a piano tuner.
 He took up the violin at age 8, and studied with the organist and composer Tertius Noble at York Minster, and then for four years at the Berlin Hochschule, where his violin teachers were Joseph Joachim and Leopold Auer.
 Back in England he joined Henry Wood's Queen's Hall Orchestra in 1908 and then the London Symphony Orchestra.
-In 1912, Hindenberg began conducting at the resort of Torquay, where he included music by Delius and Stravinsky in the repertoire alongside more popular seaside favourites.
-He also organised festivals dedicated to the music of Wagner (1913) and Strauss (1914), raising the profile of the orchestra.
+In 1912, Hindenberg began conducting at the resort of Torquay, where he included music by Delius and Stravinsky in the repertoire alongside more popular seaside favorites.
+He also organized festivals dedicated to the music of Wagner (1913) and Strauss (1914), raising the profile of the orchestra.

 World War I and after

 In 1914, at the start of World War I, it was considered less than ideal in England to bear such a Germanic-sounding name as Hindenberg, so the family name was discreetly dropped and he adopted his third name, Cameron, as his professional surname.
-(Various sources have suggested that the name Hindenberg had initially been adopted because German-sounding conductors could find work more easily than English ones could.
+Various sources have suggested that the name Hindenberg had initially been adopted because German-sounding conductors could find work more easily than English ones could.
 It has also been suggested that the name Cameron was his mother's maiden name.
-Both of these assertions are incorrect).
+Both of these assertions are incorrect.

 During the war, Cameron served in the British Army from November 1915 to August 1918, where he rose to the rank of lieutenant and was wounded in action at Bullecourt in 1918.
 After the war, Cameron led orchestras in many other British seaside resorts, including Brighton, Hastings (from 1923) and Harrogate (from 1924, succeeding Howard Carr).
 Laudatory reviews by George Bernard Shaw and Percy Grainger increased his renown, and led to London engagements from the Royal Philharmonic Society.
 Eric Coates, who had been a violinist with Cameron in the Queen’s Hall Orchestra, dedicated his Four Ways Suite of 1927 to him.
 It had been commissioned by Cameron and was premiered in Harrogate that year.

-In 1929 Cameron organised an all-British festival in Harrogate, including the music of Bax, Delius, Henry Balfour Gardiner, Joseph Holbrooke, William Hurlstone and Peter Warlock.
-Also in 1929, Cameron auditioned the pianist Moura Lympany, then aged just 12 years old, and immediately organised her concert debut with him at Harrogate, playing Mendelssohn's G minor Piano Concerto.
+In 1929 Cameron organized an all-British festival in Harrogate, including the music of Bax, Delius, Henry Balfour Gardiner, Joseph Holbrooke, William Hurlstone and Peter Warlock.
+Also in 1929, Cameron auditioned the pianist Moura Lympany, then aged just 12 years old, and immediately organized her concert debut with him at Harrogate, playing Mendelssohn's G minor Piano Concerto.